DDejviDD/CLD_Lab6_Curchod_Bryan_Muaremi_Dejvid/README.md

 deprecation_warnings = false
 ```

 Among the default options we also disable SSH's host key checking.
-This is convenient when we distroy and recreate the managed server (it will get a new host key every time).
+This is convenient when we destroy and recreate the managed server (it will get a new host key every time).
 In production this may be a security risk.
 We also disable warnings about deprecated features that the 2.x version of Ansible emits.

 With these default values the hosts inventory file now simplifies to: